-Students must submit to Admissions and Records a detailed evaluation report from one of the companies listed above with subject breakdowns and grades from the official foreign transcripts.
-The official report must be in English and in a sealed envelope.

-- 2. The official report will be reviewed by the Cuyamaca College Evaluations Office regarding the possible clearing of general education courses for graduation. - 3.
-English and speech courses on any evaluation report will be awarded elective credit only. - Courses will only be used to satisfy major requirements with the approval of the department on a "Modification of Major" form. - 5.
+- We must receive a detailed evaluation report from one of the companies listed above with subject breakdowns, course descriptions and grades from the official foreign transcripts.
+The official report must be in English and in a sealed envelope. - The official report will be reviewed by the Cuyamaca College Evaluations Office regarding the possible clearing of general education courses for graduation. - English and speech courses on any evaluation report will be awarded elective credit only. - Courses will only be used to satisfy major requirements with the approval of the department on a "Modification of Major" form. - 5.
 Courses will not be used for General Education Breadth or IGETC certifications. - In some instances, additional documentation such as the course syllabus or detailed course description may be needed before an evaluation of foreign course work can be completed. - Official transcripts will not be required by Cuyamaca College since the official transcripts are submitted to the evaluation service.